As a form of collagen induction therapy, microneedling is a treatment that requires time and consistent repetition to give results.

 Microneedling is often used to treat hair loss, but unfortunately, 1 session will not make much of a difference like it’s the case with the treatment of other conditions.

 You might see an improvement if the skin of your scalp is dry, though.
-Nutrients featured in the product that’s applied with microneedling can affect the skin of the scalp in a positive way, hydrating it and soothing it if it’s irritated.
+Nutrients featured in the hair growth serum that’s applied with microneedling can affect the skin of the scalp in a positive way, hydrating it and soothing it if it’s irritated.

 What If I Don’t See an Improvement After 1 Microneedling Session?